Hydrologists study how water moves across and through the Earth’s crust.Work Environment

 Hydrologists work in offices and in the field.
 In offices, hydrologists spend much of their time using computers to analyze data and model their findings.
 In the field, hydrologists may have to wade into lakes and streams to collect samples or to read and inspect monitoring equipment.How to Become a Hydrologist

 Hydrologists need at least a bachelor’s degree for entry-level positions; however, some workers begin their careers with a master’s degree.Pay

 The median annual wage for hydrologists was $84,040 in May 2020.Job Outlook

-Employment of hydrologists is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
-Population growth and environmental concerns are expected to increase demand for hydrologists.
+Employment of hydrologists is projected to grow 6 percent from 2020 to 2030, about as fast as the average for all occupations.

 Learn more about hydrologists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.